Advena campbelli

-Advena campbelli is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helicarionidae.
+Advena campbelli, also known as the Campbell's keeled glass-snail, is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helicarionidae.
 This species is endemic to Norfolk Island.
-It was listed as extinct by the International Union for the Conservation of Nature from 1996.
+It was listed as extinct by the International Union for Conservation of Nature in 1996.
 However, the Australian Government lists the species as Critically Endangered, and stated in 2009 that the species' IUCN status was "incorrect and requires updating."
 A small living population was found in 2020.